kedacore/keda-docs/content/docs/2.6/scalers/azure-app-insights.md

 **Parameter list:**

 - `tenantId` - Id of the tenant that contains the Azure resource.
 This is used for authentication.
 - `metricId` - The name of the Application Insights metric to query.
-Run `az monitor app-insights metrics get-metadata` to see a list of available metrics.
+Use the [Azure Command Line Interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to run `az monitor app-insights metrics get-metadata` to see a list of available metrics.
 - `targetValue` - Target value to trigger scaling actions.
 - `metricAggregationType` - Aggregation method of the Azure Application Insights metric.
 The aggregation methods vary from metric to metric.
 The `az monitor app-insights metrics get-metadata` command can be used to determine which methods apply to a given metric.
 (Some common aggregation methods are `avg`, `count`, `sum`, `min`, and `max`)
 - `metricAggregationInterval` - Collection time of the metric in format `"hh:mm"`.